MrYossu/IdentityClaimsPlay/README.md

 ### Solution overview
 The project is a set of web sites that will be used by many companies.
 Each company will have the following portals:
+- A global admin portal to be used by the company that runs the whole operation.
+Global admin suers would be able to add, edit and delete the individual companies who will use the other portals
 - A CRM, where they can see and modify their own company data and their customers' data
 - A customer portal, where customers can log in and see thier data
 - An accountant portal, where their accountant can log in and generate reports